theworkisthework/terraForge/docs/terraForge-features.md

 - [x] Determinate progress bar when progress % is known
 - [x] Indeterminate spinner when progress is unknown
 - [x] Per-task label
+- [x] Tooltip on task label shows full text when truncated by overflow
 - [x] Status icons: ✓ green for completed, ✕ red for cancelled, ! red for errors
 - [x] Completed and cancelled toasts auto-dismiss after 8 s; errors never auto-dismiss (must be manually dismissed)
 - [x] Error toasts surface the error message as a second line below the label